Firedrake/mpd-tools/README.md

 - clear - clear the queue (and stop playing)
 - clean - delete from the queue everything before the current track
 - crop - delete from the queue everything after the current track
+- q - show the queue (human-readable form)
+- qf - show the queue (filenames only)
+- viq - edit the queue (using $VISUAL, $EDITOR or vi, one filename per line)
 - (no)single - turn single mode on or off
 - (no)repeat - turn repeat mode on or off
 - (no)random - turn random mode on or off